atk4/data/docs/model.rst

    }

 This introduces a new business object, which is a sub-set of User.
-The new class will inherit all the fields, methods and actions of "User" class but will introduce one new action - `send_gift`.
+The new class will inherit all the fields, methods and user actions of "User" class but will introduce one new action - `send_gift`.

 There are some advanced techniques like "SubTypes" or class substitution,